saimmustafa7/Learning/README.md

 # Learning
-This repository is a collection of beginner-friendly Python projects I'm building to practice and improve my skills.
+This repository is a collection of beginner Python projects I'm building to practice and improve my skills.
 Each project focuses on a different concepts

 ### 🎮 Rock Paper Scissors (CLI Game)